Bernal wraps up 'incredible' Tour de France triumph

 Egan Bernal and Geraint Thomas are in the top two spots on the TourEgan Bernal and Geraint Thomas are in the top two spots on the Tour (AFP Photo/Marco Bertorello)

-Val Thorens (France) (AFP) - Egan Bernal all but clinched victory in the Tour de France, defending his overnight lead in the penultimate stage which left him only needing to cross the finish line on Sunday's twilight parade into Paris to become the first Colombian winner of cycling's greatest prize and its youngest.
+Val Thorens (France) (AFP) - Egan Bernal all but clinched victory in the Tour de France, defending his overnight lead in the penultimate stage which left him only needing to cross the finish line on Sunday's twilight parade into Paris to become the first Colombian winner of cycling's greatest prize and its youngest in more than a century.

 The champion-in-waiting said he was so nervous on the climb to Val Thorens in the Alps that he counted down the kilometres on the way up as defending champion and teammate Geraint Thomas ended the day in second overall, with Dutch rider Steven Kruijswijk in third.